filetrust/Glasswall-Security-Policies/policies/backup.md

 - All data determined to be critical to company operations and/or employee job functions.
 - Systems to be backed up include but are not limited to:
-- File server
+- File servers
-  - Mail server
+  - Mail servers
   - Production Infrastructure
   - Production data
   - Production code